-To attend either Davidson Academy option, the Reno day school or online campus, students must score in the 99.9th percentile on accepted intelligence and/or achievement tests; perform at a required academic level; exhibit intellectual and academic achievement; demonstrate motivation, social and emotional maturity, and an overall readiness for a fast-paced educational environment.
+To attend either Davidson Academy option – the online campus or Reno campus – students must score in the 99.9th percentile on accepted intelligence and/or achievement tests; perform at a required academic level; exhibit intellectual and academic achievement; demonstrate motivation, social and emotional maturity, and an overall readiness for a fast-paced educational environment.

-For Nevada residents, both options – attending either the online or Reno school – are free.
+For Nevada residents, both options – attending either the online or Reno campus – are free.
 However, out-of-state students attending the online school must pay tuition.